 This technique makes use of specialised drop piece mechanisms in the table to assist the adjustment.
 Individual cushions or "drop pieces" located along the table support each area of the spine until the thrust is given.
 Each drop piece then gently gives way, reducing the pressure needed to move a specific spinal segment.

-We also offer a bespoke foot arch support evaluation (orthotics) and dry needling (a technique that uses acupuncture needles to treat tense muscles also known as myofascial trigger points).
+Some of our chiropractors also offer dry needling (a technique that uses acupuncture needles to treat tense muscles also known as myofascial trigger points).

 You can read more about which techniques each chiropractor uses under the Meet The Staff tab

 or send us an email.

 Tuesdays 9 am - 7 pm

 Out of hours: Please email us or leave message on our answer phone and a chiropractor will get back to you.